JandersonSR/GitConfig/README.md

 Open your terminal and do the following:

-[change vscode to your gitconfig editor]
+change vscode to your gitconfig editor
 ---
   - git config --global core.editor code

-[open vscode gitconfig editor]
+open vscode gitconfig editor
  ---
   - git config --global --edit

-//*create an alias just like the example*/
+//*create an alias just like the example bellow*/

 ##[alias]
 ---